-Contact centres are treasure troves of insights on customer behaviour, sentiment and more.
-Pulling out those insights from the often expansive sets of data a call centre amasses requires the right technology.
+Contact centers are treasure troves of insights on customer behavior, sentiment and more.
+Pulling out those insights from the often expansive sets of data a call center amasses requires the right technology.

-Connecting your operational data and your experience data through your contact centre software means you can optimise your approach to customer retention and better support agent activity.
+Connecting your operational data and your experience data through your contact center software means you can optimize your approach to customer retention and better support agent activity.
 When analytics are built-in, you’re able to consistently add to your customer database of information and send insights to the right people, instantly.

 Real-time quality management

 Often, customer service agents’ performance reviews are based on a small sample of calls that are listened to by a superior.
 A more fair way to monitor quality in agents’ performance is to automatically evaluate all their calls, using text and speech analytics alongside operational data to draw conclusions on quality.
 This helps you to meet legal requirements for compliance more consistently, as well as giving agents more accurate evaluations of quality.

 Use Qualtrics to power your call center automation

 Support your contact center’s ability to effectively retain customers and streamline workflows with Qualtrics’ contact center solution.